edgarberm/dashup/CONTRIBUTING.md

 ## New contributor guide

 To get an overview of the project, read the [README](README.md).
-Here are some resources to help you get started with open source contributions:
+Here are some resources to help you get started with open source contributions.

+**Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)

 ...